Skip to content

 Share on LinkedInShare on X

-How does SSL/TLS work in short?
+How does SSL/TLS work in practice?

 Which types of certificates exist?

 Certificates differ in how strictly the applicant is verified, not in the strength of the encryption.
 For most websites a free domain-validated certificate is enough.
+Let's Encrypt issues those certificates at no cost and is included with many hosting plans.

 The three validation levels